Precision agriculture: Smartphone applications

 Smartphone and tablet applications are becoming increasingly popular in precision agriculture.
 Smartphones come with many useful applications already installed, including the camera, microphone, GPS, and accelerometer.
 There are also applications made dedicated to various agriculture applications such as field mapping, tracking animals, obtaining weather and crop information, and more.
 They are easily portable, affordable, and have high computing power.

 Machine learning

 Machine learning is commonly used in conjunction with drones, robots, and internet of things devices.
 It allows for the input of data from each of these sources.
 The computer then processes this information and sends the appropriate actions back to these devices.
 This allows for robots to deliver the perfect amount of fertilizer or for IoT devices to provide the perfect quantity of water directly to the soil.
 Machine learning may also provide predictions to farmers at the point of need, such as the contents of plant-available nitrogen in soil, to guide fertilization planning.
 As more agriculture becomes ever more digital, machine learning will underpin efficient and precise farming with less manual labour.

+Precision agriculture education

+The agricultural industry, including teachers, is still in the relatively early stages of precision agriculture technologies.
+Precision agriculture has led many to believe that industry-related technologies should lead research and education instead of the other way around.
+In classrooms, conferences, workshops, and field days, educators of precision agriculture have struggled to keep up with the number of questions being asked.
+Training people to use precision agriculture technologies has proven difficult, in contrast to teaching the fundamental ideas and concepts, which have been intuitive and rather straightforward.